What is operant conditioning and should I use it for training my dog?

 Remember that dogs can only make a connection between their behaviour and a consequence within a couple of seconds.
 When training, make sure you reward them for their behaviour as soon as you can.
 You should also avoid reprimanding them for something they’ve done that you haven’t seen at the time.
 You might think that they look guilty for the behaviour but they’re really just reacting to your response.

 Should I use treats for training?

 Particularly when it comes to positive reinforcement, using a treat to motivate your dog is a great way to reinforce good behaviour down the track.
 Even if your dog can already successfully perform the desired behaviour you can still reward them with the occasional treat.
 It’s a good reminder that good behaviour leads to desirable outcomes.

 Training your dog doesn’t mean that your pup has to be ready for a show-grade performance.
-But it can mean the difference of your pet listening to you in stimulating, or something even risky, environment.
+But it can mean the difference between your pet listening to you in a stimulating, or something even risky, environment.
 Dog treats — especially natural and healthy ones — can incentivise your dog to act on their best behaviour.